Julia Stewart (businesswoman)

-Julia A. Stewart (born August 4, 1955) is an American businesswoman and former chief executive of Dine Brands Global, America's largest casual dining company.
-As of June 2019, Stewart serves as an independent director on the board of Avery Dennison.
+Julia A. Stewart (born August 4, 1955) is an American businesswoman and former chief executive of DineEquity, Inc., now known as Dine Brands Global Inc., a publicly traded food and beverage company based in Pasadena, California.

 Career

 In 1971, Stewart, when she was 16 years old, started working for International House of Pancakes (IHOP) as a waitress.

 After college and before returning to IHOP in 2001, she was president of Applebee's domestic division.

 Dine Brands Global was formed as "DineEquity" in 2007, when Stewart led IHOP to take over the larger Applebee's for US$1.9 billion and debt.
 Prior to the takeover, Stewart had led IHOP through 18 consecutive quarters of growth, by moving over to a primarily franchise-driven business model.

 Stewart resigned the position of chief executive officer with DineEquity in February, 2017.